well read was launched in 2014 by Kate Dawson.

 Our choice of name reflects the fact that well read’s communications strategies are informed by the current news agenda, as well as what relevant industry experts are saying.
 It also refers to our passion for literature and the inspiration we take from great writers and philosophers, past and present.

-Furthermore, if you work with well read, you can be confident sure that we’ll get information about your work or though-leadership commentary ‘well’ (or ‘widely’) read – by securing coverage in the print media, as well as increasing engagement and understanding through digital and social media platforms.
+Furthermore, if you work with well read, you can be confident that we’ll get information about your work or thought-leadership commentary ‘well’ (or ‘widely’) read – by securing coverage in the print media, as well as increasing engagement and understanding through digital and social media platforms.

 Kate has an English Literature degree and her professional qualifications include the CAM (Communications Advertising and Marketing) Certificate and CIPR (Chartered Institute of Public Relations) Diploma.

 Kate works collaboratively with other specialists and agencies to deliver projects requiring additional skills and resources.
-Partners include:
+Below are some of the people and organisations we work with.

 Beth Crackles, Charity Strategy Associate

-Beth is Head of Development at Toynbee Hall and works with Well Read PR on a freelance basis.
+Beth works with Well Read PR on a freelance basis.
 She has held positions with NCVO, Friends of the Earth and RNIB and provided consultancy support to arts, health and social organisations.
 Beth has also been a trustee of the ESOL charity EfA.

 Beth holds an MSc (Distinction) in Voluntary Sector Management, the IoF’s Certificate in Fundraising and the CIM’s Diploma in Communications, Advertising and Marketing.